Johan Hove

-Johan Hove (born 7 September 2000) is a Norwegian professional footballer who currently plays as a midfielder for AIK in the Swedish top-tier league Allsvenskan.
+Johan Hove (/no/; born 7 September 2000) is a Norwegian professional footballer who plays as a midfielder for AIK in the Allsvenskan.

 Club career

 Sogndal

 Hove progressed through the Sogndal youth academy.
-On 8 May 2016, he made his debut in Eliteserien, coming on as a substitute for Ole Amund Sveen in the 4–1 win away over Aalesunds FK.
+On 8 May 2016, he made his debut in Eliteserien, coming on as a substitute for Ole Amund Sveen in a 4–1 win away over Aalesunds FK.
 On 19 April 2018, he signed a contract extension keeping him at Sogndal until 31 December 2020.

 Strømsgodset

-On 14 August 2018, Hove signed with Strømsgodset on a one-and-a-half-year deal.
+On 14 August 2018, Hove signed a one-and-a-half-year deal with Strømsgodset.
 He was assigned the number 8 shirt.
 On 26 August, he made his debut, coming on as a substitute for Herman Stengel in a 4–3 loss to Rosenborg.

-Hove made his first goal in the Norwegian top division, in the 3–2 win over Haugesund on 31 March 2019.
-On 18 December 2019, Hove renewed his contract with Strømsgodset until 30 June 2022.
+Hove scored his first goal in the Norwegian top division, in a 3–2 win over Haugesund on 31 March 2019.
+On 18 December 2019, he renewed his contract with Strømsgodset until 30 June 2022.
 The parties further extended the existing agreement on 21 September 2020, until 30 June 2023.

 Groningen

 On 17 January 2023, Hove officially joined Eredivisie side Groningen, signing a contract until June 2026 with the Dutch club.

-After FC Groningen relegated from the Eredivisie at the end of the 2022-23 season, Hove announced he was open to leaving the club, but he was not able to land a transfer.
+Following Groningen's relegation from the Eredivisie at the end of the 2022–23 season, Hove announced he was open to leaving the club, but he was not able to land a transfer.

-In the final match of the 2023-24 season, he scored FC Groningen's opening goal in a 2-0 win over promotion rivals Roda JC, helping to secure Groningen's immediate return to the Eredivisie.
+In the final match of the 2023–24 season, he scored Groningen's opening goal in a 2–0 win over promotion rivals Roda JC, helping to secure Groningen's immediate return to the Eredivisie.